svardfredrik/ohemult/README.md

 # General

-Get information electricity prices for every hour the current day.
+Get information about electricity prices for every hour the current day and save in a json file. it will also be saved in comma separated file, accumaltive.

-Add some documentation !